One Binary Ninja license includes support for Linux, MacOS, and Windows. Specifically:

 Yup!
 Symbols can be automatically detected and loaded when an appropriate

 .pdb exists in the same folder, when the file is available from a defined symbol server, or via the default Microsoft symbol server.
 More information available in the documentation.

-The educational discount is intended for either full-time students who can provide proof of full-time status, or for educational instructors who are using Binary Ninja in relevant courses or research at a non-profit university or organization.
+The educational discount is intended for either full-time students (of any age!) who can provide proof of full-time status, or for educational instructors who are using Binary Ninja in relevant courses or research at a non-profit university or organization.

 30 days before your support period ends, you'll receive an email including a link allowing you to renew.
 You should receive another email if you reach five days before the support period ends.
 You will also be notified via a small notification icon in the status bar of Binary Ninja itself if you are online and have not disabled online activity.